Water supply: Water pressure

 Water pressures vary in different locations of a distribution system.
 Water mains below the street may operate at higher pressures, with a pressure reducer located at each point where the water enters a building or a house.
 In poorly managed systems, water pressure can be so low as to result only in a trickle of water or so high that it leads to damage to plumbing fixtures and waste of water.
 Pressure in an urban water system is typically maintained either by a pressurised water tank serving an urban area, by pumping the water up into a water tower and relying on gravity to maintain a constant pressure in the system or solely by pumps at the water treatment plant and repeater pumping stations.

-Typical UK pressures are 4–5 bar (60–70 PSI) for an urban supply.
-However, some people can get over eight bars or below one bar.
-A single iron main pipe may cross a deep valley, it will have the same nominal pressure, however each consumer will get a bit more or less because of the hydrostatic pressure (about 1 bar/10 m height).
-So people at the bottom of a 100 ft hill will get about 3 bars more than those at the top.
+Typical UK pressures are 4 to 5 bar for an urban supply.
+However, some people can get over 8 bar or below 1 bar.
+A single iron main pipe may cross a deep valley, it will have the same nominal pressure, however each consumer will get a bit more or less because of the hydrostatic pressure (about 1 bar per 10 m height).
+So people at the bottom of a 100 ft hill will get about 3 bar more than those at the top.

 The effective pressure also varies because of the pressure loss due to supply resistance, even for the same static pressure.
-An urban consumer may have 5 metres of 15-mm pipe running from the iron main, so the kitchen tap flow will be fairly unrestricted.
-A rural consumer may have a kilometre of rusted and limed 22-mm iron pipe, so their kitchen tap flow will be small.
+An urban consumer may have 5 m of 15 mm pipe running from the iron main, so the kitchen tap flow will be fairly unrestricted.
+A rural consumer may have a kilometre of rusted and limed 22 mm iron pipe, so their kitchen tap flow will be small.

 For this reason, the UK domestic water system has traditionally (prior to 1989) employed a "cistern feed" system, where the incoming supply is connected to the kitchen sink and also a header/storage tank in the attic.
 Water can dribble into this tank through a 12 mm pipe, plus ball valve, and then supply the house on 22 or 28 mm pipes.
-Gravity water has a small pressure (say 1/4 bar in the bathroom) so needs wide pipes to allow for higher flows.
+Gravity water has a small pressure (approximately 0.25 bar in the bathroom) so needs wide pipes to allow for higher flows.
 This is fine for baths and toilets but is frequently inadequate for showers.
 A booster pump or a hydrophore is installed to increase and maintain pressure.
 For this reason urban houses are increasingly using mains pressure boilers ("combies") which take a long time to fill a bath but suit the high back pressure of a shower.